eshulman2/jira-issues-creator/README.md

    This command:
    - Sets up a Python virtual environment.
    - Installs required dependencies.
-   - Creates a wrapper script `~/.local/bin/` for global tool access.
+   - Creates a wrapper script in `~/.local/bin/` for global tool access.
    - Ensures `~/.local/bin/` is in your PATH.

 3. **Configure Jira Settings**: